Privacy & security Te tūmataitinga me te haumarutanga

 • occupation (if you provide it – it’s optional).

 Anyone can look at or buy electoral rolls.
-You can view them at public libraries and the offices of registrars of electors.
+You can view them at selected public libraries and at Electoral Commission offices.

 The unpublished roll protects people whose safety is at risk